 The RFA and applicable Law 3864/2010 do not preclude, reduce or impair the Bank's management to continue to determine independently, among others, the Bank's commercial strategy and policy in compliance with the restructuring plan and the decisions on the day-to-day operations.

 Rights under L. 3864/2010

-HFSF has the right to:
+HFSF has: